DennisWainaina/Microsoft-Movie-Studio-Project/README.md

 **The graph above answers the question on what type of films does well on an international level.
 It shows the top 10 type of films that do best at the box office on an international level.**

-Now we ask our next question:
+The next question we asked was:
 - What is the average rating of each type of film ?
 ![Average_rating_per_film](https://github.com/DennisWainaina/Phase_1_final_project/assets/116555573/a69caabf-1437-43bf-8d57-e1d8db519f30)
  **The graph above answers the question on the averagerating of each type of film in the box office**

-  Now our next question is:
+ And the final question asked was:
 - What is the average earning domestically and internationally for each type of movie in the box office.!

 ![Average_international_earning_per_production_method](https://github.com/DennisWainaina/Phase_1_final_project/assets/116555573/f485150d-cccb-463f-a7b6-d72f05509f6b)